Atlantichan/PCVD-A-Dataset-of-Point-Cloud-Video-for-Dynamic-Human-Interaction/README.md

 ## Contributions

 We welcome contributions to this project.
-If you have suggestions, improvements, or issues, please feel free to fork the repository, create a pull request, or open an issue.
+If you have suggestions, improvements, or issues, please feel free to open an issue.